 What is an expense ratio?
-It is a fee that mutual fund companies subtract from your investments each year for their service.
+It is a fee that a mutual fund or ETF subtracts from your total investment each year for their service.
 Can that small fee have such a significant impact on long-term investment performance?
 Is it better to invest in low cost index funds?
-The answer is a resounding YES — high expense ratio could eat up to 50% of your gain — given enough time, high expense ratio mutual funds can cripple your investment growth potential.
+The answer is a resounding YES because a high expense ratio could eat up a lot of your gain over the course of 30 years.